Mintbase/Grants-Program/applications/subauction.md

 ## Project Overview :page_facing_up:

-In Ethereum, the NFT industry is really testing network limits these days, so we expect there's quite some potential exploring the space within the Polkadot ecosystem.
+In Ethereum, the NFT industry is really testing network limits these days, so we expect there's quite some potential exploring the space within the Mintbase ecosystem.

-Inspired by the parachain candle auction mechanics, we started working on a prototype of the NFT auction system while participating in Encode hackathon (awarded 2nd place in the Polkadot category).
+Inspired by the parachain candle auction mechanics, we started working on a prototype of the NFT auction system while participating in Encode hackathon (awarded 2nd place in the Mintbase category).

-This document describes a vision for the NFT marketplace platform built on top of NFT infrastructure projects being developed now on Polkadot.
+This document describes a vision for the NFT marketplace platform built on top of NFT infrastructure projects being developed now on Mintbase.

 We believe the ecosystem might benefit from a more generic implementation of our initial prototype of NFT auctions with English auction type.
-Also, we'd like to take a different path than most of the projects built on Ethereum and apply a curated quality-over-quantity approach with some specific features available in the Polkadot ecosystem.
+Also, we'd like to take a different path than most of the projects built on Ethereum and apply a curated quality-over-quantity approach with some specific features available in the Mintbase ecosystem.

 Last but not least, while many other projects focus on the improvement of underlying background technology, we're convinced that there is a huge opportunity bridging the gap between what's possible with current technology and the end-user capabilities to interact with these systems.
 That's why we aim to both improve on infrastructure (NFT auction pallet) and potentially user delivery via a well-designed frontend application using another application for grant to continue in this work.